LostBeard/SpawnDev.BlazorJS/README.md

 When working with workers in Javascript you can optionally tell Javascript (via the MessagePort.postMessage method) to transfer some of the objects instead of copying them.

-WebWorkerService, when calling services on a worker, will transfer any transfaerable types by default.
-To disable the transfering of a return value, paramter, or property use the WorkerTransferAttribute.
+WebWorkerService, when calling services on a worker, will transfer any transferable types by default.
+To disable the transferring of a return value, parameter, or property use the WorkerTransferAttribute.

 Example
 ```cs